mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 ## Step 3:

+**DOWNLOAD CUSTOM BLACKLIST INCLUDE FILE FOR IP ADDRESS AND IP RANGE BLOCKING**

+Blacklist any IP addresses or Ranges you wish to keep out of your servers. **Please note important changes**, this is now done using include files so that you have full control over what IP addresses and IP Ranges and blocked from your Apache Server.

+`cd /etc/apache2/custom.d`

+- copy the blacklist-ips.conf file into that folder

+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/custom.d/blacklist-ips.conf -O blacklist-ips.conf`

+Use nano, vim or any other text editor to edit the blacklist-ips.conf file as you like.

+When pulling any future updates now your custom IP blacklist will not be overwritten.

+## Step 4:

+**DOWNLOAD CUSTOM BAD REFERRER WORDS INCLUDE FILE FOR CUSTOMIZED SCANNING OF BAD WORDS**

+Scan for any bad referrer words you wish to keep out of your servers. **Please note important changes**, this is now done using include files so that you have full control over what IP addresses and IP Ranges and blocked from your Apache Server.

+`cd /etc/apache2/custom.d`

+- copy the bad-referrer-words.conf file into that folder

+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/custom.d/bad-referrer-words.conf -O bad-referrer-words.conf`

+Use nano, vim or any other text editor to edit the bad-referrer-words.conf file as you like.

+When pulling any future updates now your custom bad referrer words list will not be overwritten.

+## Step 5:

 **INCLUDE THE GLOBALBLACKLIST.CONF FILE INTO A VIRTUALHOST**

  Include the globalblacklist.conf file in the beginning of a directory block just after your opening Options statements and before the rest of your host config example below. **Remove the "<<<<<< This needs to be added" part**